adhearsion/adhearsion-website/views/docs/getting-started/freeswitch.md

 The 'park' application essentially puts the call on hold.
 The event socket notifies Adhearsion of the call as an event.

-To record calls, make sure the `/var/punchblock/record` directory with permissions set to allow the user running freeswitch to access this directory.
+To record calls, make sure to create the `/var/punchblock/record` directory with permissions set to allow the user running freeswitch to access this directory.

 ## Configuring Adhearsion for FreeSWITCH